BeycanPress/cryptopay-lite/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-MetaMask & WooCommerce cryptocurrency payment gateway for WordPress.
+WooCommerce Cryptocurrency Payment Gateway for WordPress.
 Accept crypto payments Bitcoin, Ethereum, Solana, USDT, BNB, BUSD, TRX, SOL, BTC, ETH

 == Description ==

-### MetaMask & WooCommerce Cryptocurrency Payment Gateway
+### WooCommerce Cryptocurrency Payment Gateway for WordPress by CryptoPay

-MetaMask & WooCommerce Cryptocurrency Payment Gateway for WordPress by CryptoPay, With CryptoPay, you can receive crypto payments from supported blockchain networks such as Bitcoin, Solana, Tron, especially EVM-based blockchain networks, and the currencies (tokens) under these networks.
-In addition to built-in WooCommerce support, it can be integrated with other plugins thanks to its API..
-You can also receive payments directly with crypto wallets such as MetaMask, Trust Wallet, Binance Wallet and Phantom.
+**<a href="https://beycanpress.com/cryptopay">WooCommerce Cryptocurrency Payment Gateway for WordPress</a>** by CryptoPay, With CryptoPay, you can receive crypto payments from supported blockchain networks such as Bitcoin, Solana, Tron, especially EVM-based blockchain networks, and the currencies (tokens) under these networks.
+It natively supports cryptocurrency payments for WooCommerce, and can also be integrated with other plugins thanks to its API.
+You can also receive direct payments with crypto wallets such as MetaMask, Trust Wallet, Binance Wallet and Phantom.
+With WalletConnect support, you can receive **<a href="https://beycanpress.com/cryptopay">WordPress cryptocurrency payments</a>** from mobile devices.

-**Bitcoin, Ethereum cryptocurrency payment gateway for WooCommerce & WordPress review with video**
+**Review WooCommerce crypto payment gateway with video**
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 **What advantages does CryptoPay provide you?**